hdlugas/ekg_tda/README.md

 Here is a brief description of the code:

-ekg_sim.py is used to analyze simultated ECG signals
+ekg_sim.py is used to analyze simulated ECG signals

 ekg_real_data.py is used to analyze real ECG signals